 Chris Halpin is the President of Celtic Energy, Inc. an independent energy consulting firm he founded in 2000, specializing in energy efficiency, performance contracting consulting, and sustainable/green building consulting, with four offices across the country.
 Celtic Energy assists clients in reducing energy costs locally, nationally, and internationally.
 Chris has been active in the energy efficiency industry for 28 years, working for several premiere ESCOs and consulting firms in various roles including engineering, management, and sales.
 He is also the former Global Energy Manager for NCR Corporation.
 In 2009 he was selected by US Secretary of Energy, Steven Chu to be an official Recovery Act Proposal Reviewer for EECBG, SmartGrid and Renewable Energy proposals.
 His public clients include the US Department of Energy, all branches of the military, Energy Offices of North Carolina, Nevada, Rhode Island, Louisiana, the CT Clean Energy Finance & Investment Authority, nine campuses of UNC, and dozens of states, cities and school districts across the country.
 Corporate clients include United Technologies-Pratt & Whitney, Jones Lang LaSalle, CBRE, Travelers Insurance, Bank of America, Green Campus Partners, several major utilities, and many others.
 He is the primary author of the “Best Practices Guide for Energy Savings Performance Contracting (ESPC) In the Municipal, University, School, and Hospital Markets” and a co-author of a whitepaper in the Critical Issues Series from BEPA News’ Green Building and Sustainable Development in the Commercial Real Estate Industry titled “M&V in Energy Performance Contracting Using ASTM BEPA Methodology”.
 Both documents are available at www.celticenergy.com Chris has a Bachelor’s degree in Mechanical Engineering, and is a registered Professional Engineer in seven states and the Republic of Ireland.
 He is a Certified Energy Manager, and Certified Measurement & Verification Professional by the Association of Energy Engineers, and a LEED (Leadership in Energy and Environmental Design) Accredited Professional (since 2003) by the US Green Building Council.
 In 2011 he was honored by the Association of Energy Engineers as a ‘Legend in Energy’ at the 34th Annual World Energy Engineering Congress.

 Kent is a renewable and alternative energy-industry professional with over 15 years of experience developing successful projects for commercial, industrial and municipal building owners.
-Kent is currently Director of Business Development for Solect Energy, one of New England’s largest commercial solar solution providers, with full-service offerings from project design and financing through system installation, monitoring, and lifetime services.
+Kent currently leads Sales & Project Engineering at Kinsley Energy Systems.
+Prior to Kinsley, Kent was the Director of Business Development for Solect Energy, one of New England’s largest commercial solar solution providers, with full-service offerings from project design and financing through system installation, monitoring, and lifetime services.
 Prior to joining Solect, Kent was Director of Sales and Marketing for Doosan Fuel Cell, a leading manufacturer of fuel cell combined-heat-and-power (CHP) systems.
 Kent’s project development expertise includes all types of CHP solutions (fuel cells, microturbines, and engine-based systems), organic Rankine cycle (ORC) waste-heat-to-electricity systems, and commercial solar solutions.
 Kent is a graduate of Massachusetts Institute of Technology with bachelor’s and master’s degrees in Mechanical Engineering, and holds a master’s degree in Energy Management from New York Institute of Technology.
 Kent is a Certified Energy Manager (CEM) and has been trained in carbon accounting.

 Kendra A. McQuilton